 Caring for Wirral

-Wirral Hospice was founded 30 years ago to bring care and comfort to people with incurable conditions nearing the end of their lives.
+Wirral Hospice was founded in 1983 to bring care and comfort to people with incurable conditions nearing the end of their lives.

 The vision was conceived by a small group of local doctors who then inspired and enthused the general Wirral community to support its creation, with the original Hospice opening on the Clatterbridge site in 1983, moving into a new, purpose-built facility thirteen years later.

 Although initially an inpatient facility, in 1990 the Hospice broadened its offer to day therapy and outpatients clinics, which complemented the already established Befriending Service and Bereavement Education.